 Robert Buhr, Research Fellow at Imperial College London, noted that ‘what is needed going forward are a better set of policies, both national and international, that will help each country deal with the worst [of climate change]’.
 There are alternative routes to helping lower-income countries’ debt, such as replacing loans with finance grants or aid and of course, the cancellation of current unsustainable and unjust debts.

-Jubilee Scotland’s Climate Debt Campaign aims to raise awareness of the injustice of climate debt and encourage the Scottish Government and Members of the Scottish Parliament to table alternative innovative solutions to Climate Debt as a matter of social justice at COP26, anchored by local priorities and voices.
+Jubilee Scotland’s Climate Debt Campaign aims to raise awareness of the injustice of climate debt and encourage the Scottish Government and Members of the Scottish Parliament to table alternative innovative solutions to Climate Debt as a matter of social justice, anchored by local priorities and voices.
+Read our briefing to MSPs – which included concrete actions that we call on all MSPs to take in 2022.

 Join us in spreading the word that without climate debt relief for those countries who are suffering the most, we are damning any global effort to protect the future of the planet and people.